 - ½ cup beer a lager, like Tecate Light

 - 1 teaspoon paprika

 - 12 ounces sharp cheddar cheese grated

-Add beer, dijon, garlic, salt and cayenne.
+- Add beer, dijon mustard, garlic, salt and papika.
 Return pan to medium heat and stir until thick and bubbling, 2-3 minutes.
 Remove from heat.

 - Add grated cheese one cup at a time, whisking after each addition.
 Return to medium heat to melt cheese if needed.

 - When the dough has doubled, line two baking sheets with parchment paper or silpat mats.
 Preheat oven to 450 degrees.

 - Bring water and baking soda to a rolling boil.
 While it heats, turn dough out onto smooth surface and divide dough into 8 equal pieces.
 Roll out each piece evenly into a 20-22 inch rope.
 Cut dough in one inch pieces.

 - When water is boiling, drop dough into baking soda bath about 15 pieces at a time for 30 seconds.
 Remove with slotted spoon and place on prepared baking sheets.
 Repeat until all pretzel bites are complete.
 Dough will rise and become slightly cooked.

 - Whisk egg with 1 tablespoon water.
 Spread dough bites 1 inch apart and spread egg wash on top.
 Sprinkle with sea salt.